 EMSP 260 Assessment Based Management 2 cr.

-This senior level course will integrate the principles of assessment-based management to perform implement appropriate assessment and the management plan for patients with complaints.
+This senior level course will integrate the principles of assessment-based management to perform an appropriate assessment and implement the management plan for patients with common complaints.

 Prerequisite(s): EMSP-210, EMSP-215, EMSP-220,